-- a) Following Statutory Assessment, an EHC Plan will be provided by the Local Authority, if it is decided that the child's needs are not being met by the support that is ordinarily available.
-The School and the child's parents or carers will be involved in developing and producing the plan. - b) Parents and Carers have the right to appeal against the content of the EHC Plan.
-They may also appeal against the School named in Section I of the Plan if it differs from their preferred choice.

-c) Once the EHC Plan has been completed and finalised by the Local Authority, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents, carers and the pupil as is required by the local authority.
+- relevant local authority. - b) Parents and Carers have the right to appeal against the content of the EHC Plan.
+They may also appeal against the School named in Section I of the Plan if it differs from their preferred choice. - c) Once the EHC Plan has been completed and finalised by the Local Authority, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents, carers and the pupil as is required by the local authority.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for requests for changes to be put in place made to the Local Authority, for example, reducing or increasing levels of support, or funding.
 Overall responsibility for maintaining the plan, and agreeing and funding provisions lies with the local authority.

-15 Pupil Profile Sheets and Reviews
+15 Pupil Provisions, Strategies and Reviews

-- 15.1 The strategies that will be employed at Wave 2, Wave 3 and for pupils with Education and Health Care Plans are recorded in the Pupil Profile reflecting provision that is additional to, or different from, normal differentiated provision. - 15.2 Not all pupils with SEND will have a Pupil Profile, but their progress is closely monitored. - 15.3 Contents of the Pupil Passport may include: - a) Information about an individual pupils difficulties or barriers to learning; - b) What these difficulties mean in practice for the pupil in the classroom; - c) Access Arrangement information (where appropriate); - d) Teaching strategies to be used, and; - e) Additional provision to be put in place along with data referring to attainment and specific needs. - 15.4 The Pupil Profile is communicated to all staff who support the pupil's learning, to the parents or carers and the pupil. - 15.5 Pupil Profile Sheets are regularly reviewed and updated, but also form part of the formal review process following consultation with teaching staff and new targets identified. - 15.6 Prior to review, teaching staff feedback on: - a) The steps they have taken to help pupils achieve their targets; - b) Current assessment information; - c) Observations; - d) How well the targets have been achieved, and; - e) Concerns and possible future targets from outside agencies and professionals where involved, and through procedures described in the School's Assessment Policy.
+- 15.1 The strategies that will be employed at Wave 2, Wave 3 and for pupils with Education and Health Care Plans are recorded in the Pupil Passport and Provision Plan reflecting provision that is additional to, or different from, normal differentiated provision. - 15.2 Not all pupils with SEND will have a Pupil Passport, but their progress is closely monitored. - 15.3 Contents of the Pupil Passport may include: - a) Information about an individual pupils difficulties or barriers to learning; - b) What these difficulties mean in practice for the pupil in the classroom; - c) Access Arrangement information (where appropriate); - d) Teaching strategies to be used, and; - e) Additional provision to be put in place along with data referring to attainment and specific needs.
+This may also be included on the pupils provisions list rather than within a Pupils Passport. - 15.4 The Pupil Passport is communicated to all staff who support the pupil's learning, to the parents or carers and the pupil. - 15.5 Pupil Passport Sheets are regularly reviewed and updated, and also form part of the formal review process following consultation with teaching staff and new targets identified. - 15.6 Prior to review, teaching staff feedback on: - a) The steps they have taken to help pupils achieve their targets; - b) Current assessment information; - c) Observations; - d) How well the targets have been achieved, and; - e) Concerns and possible future targets